 A cruise ship is a great way to see many places in a short amount of time.

 Cruise ships have everything you need onboard for your convenience.
-Although the price tag may be high at first glance, cruises are regarded as being a value-for-money vacation option compared to the total cost of flight and hotel packages.
+Although the price tag may be high at first glance, cruises are considered a value-for-money vacation option compared to the total cost of flight and hotel packages.

-Cruises include things which would otherwise cost you extra – everything from all your meals to entertainment, sports activities and transportation costs.
+Cruises include things that would otherwise cost you extra – everything from all your meals to entertainment, sports activities, and transportation.